s1gr1dc/DMSC/2021-04-15-Squirrel-game.md

 ![Screen Shot 2021-04-15 at 1.47.58 PM.png]({{site.baseurl}}/Screen Shot 2021-04-15 at 1.47.58 PM.png)

-We then using the same images and sounds, and combined all the code collectively to produce our final output.
+We then used all of our seperate works andd combined all the code collectively to produce our final output.
 ![Screen Shot 2021-04-15 at 1.47.41 PM.png]({{site.baseurl}}/Screen Shot 2021-04-15 at 1.47.41 PM.png)

 [https://editor.p5js.org/sofiajaramillo/sketches/-5A3rq7Vx](https://editor.p5js.org/sofiajaramillo/sketches/-5A3rq7Vx)
+Overall I really enjoyed the experience of working on something like this with my classmates.
+I'm really passionate in making my own figures and objects using shapes in things like p5.js or processing, and I felt conifdent in being able to provide these visuals for my group.
+Although I felt that I wasn't as skilled as Ishan and Sofia, in other aspects, being able to meet with them, view their code and processes as well as collaborate was deffinitely valuable.